aminography/PrimeDatePicker/README.md

 Change Log
 ----------
 ### Version 2.0.0
-- Building procedure is changed.
+- Builder mechanism has changed.
 - Picking multiple days has better UX.
 - Picking animation has improved.
 - Possibility to change start day of week.